Markov Chain Importance Sampling -- a highly efficient estimator for MCMC: Conclusion and outlook

-\textbf{Paper contains $4330$ words in total.} \paragraph{Acknowledgements} \unblindinfo{We thank Alain Durmus, Bj\"orn Sprungk, Daniel Rudolf and Péter Koltai for discussions about different aspects of this work.
+\textbf{Paper contains $4600$ words in total.} \paragraph{Acknowledgements} \unblindinfo{We thank Alain Durmus, Bj\"orn Sprungk, Daniel Rudolf and Péter Koltai for discussions about different aspects of this work.
 Marcus Weber answered questions about shadow HMC.
-Christian Robert pointed out related Rao--Blackwellization literature.\\Ingmar Schuster was financed by a PSL Research University postdoc grant and Deutsche Forschungsgemeinschaft under SFB 1114, projects A06 and B03, performing the work while at Paris Dauphine and FU Berlin.
+Christian Robert pointed out related Rao--Blackwellization literature.
+The comments of the anonymous reviewers strengthened this paper considerably.\\ Ingmar Schuster was financed by a PSL Research University postdoc grant and Deutsche Forschungsgemeinschaft under SFB 1114, projects A06 and B03, performing the work while at Paris Dauphine and FU Berlin.
 Ilja Klebanov was financed by the Einstein Foundation Berlin, ECMath Project CH13.}{Acknowledgements}